chameleon-system/chameleon-base/src/CmsCacheBundle/README.md

 Doctrine Query Caching
 ----------------------
 The bundle also registers `ChameleonSystem\CmsCacheBundle\Doctrine\CachingConnectionWrapper` as the Doctrine DBAL wrapper.
 This wrapper adds transparent cache handling for selected read queries executed through methods such as `fetchAssociative()`, `fetchNumeric()`, `fetchOne()`, and `fetchAllAssociative()`.

-A query is only cached when all of the following conditions are true:
+A query is only cached when all the following conditions are true:

 - the SQL is a `SELECT`
 - at least one table can be detected from `FROM` or `JOIN`